HVision-NKU/SRFormer/README.md

 ```
 ---

-## License and Acknowledgement
+## License
-This project is released under the Apache 2.0 license.
+This code is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/) for non-commercial use only.
+Please note that any commercial use of this code requires formal permission prior to use.

+## Acknowledgement
 The codes are based on  [BasicSR](https://github.com/XPixelGroup/BasicSR), [Swin Transformer](https://github.com/microsoft/Swin-Transformer), and [SwinIR](https://github.com/JingyunLiang/SwinIR).
 Please also follow their licenses.
 Thanks for their awesome works.